bcserviceshub/Backend-Dev-Online-Test/api_contract.md

 - **`price`**: Display-only property showing the lowest current price among variants
 - **`moq`**: Display-only property showing the minimum order quantity

+#### Product Unique Constraints

+1. **Unique name sale_type, status per vendor**: No two products of a vendor with the same name, and sale_type should have identical statuses.
+   -  and yes, that means a vendor can have two active products with the same name, as long as they don't have the same sale_type.
+   -  *a vendor's products' shouldn't have an identical combination of (name, sale_type and status), every other combination is fine*

 ### ProductVariant Model (Sellable Units)

 The **ProductVariant** model represents the actual sellable unit.
 Each variant has unique attributes (e.g., size: "Large", color: "Blue") and its own inventory, pricing, and images.